-I don’t recommend using a family heirloom for this kind of project, but if you shop thrift stores, you will come upon plenty of odd teacups, gravy boats and pitchers that will be lovely with plants in them.
-You can take the extra step of drilling drainage holes with a drill bit for ceramics, or just be extra careful not to overwater.
+I don’t recommend using a family heirloom for this kind of project, but if you shop thrift stores, you will come upon plenty of old teacups, gravy boats and pitchers that will be lovely with plants in them.
+You can take the extra step of drilling drainage holes with a drill bit for ceramics.
+Or just be extra careful not to overwater.

-Copper is cool right now and you don’t have to pay the price for new.
+Copper is in right now and you don’t have to pay the price for something new.
 Look for cast-offs, like this beat-up bread box, and fill with blooms.
-(Photo by Laura Mercer)

 Want flower power without a lot of work?
 Choose a Drop-N-Bloom container from your nearby The Home Depot Garden Center and pop it into a planter for instant oomph.
-Drop-N-Bloom combinations are designed for season long color and compatibility.
+Drop-N-Bloom combinations are designed for season-long color and compatibility.
 Selections will vary by store.
-(Photo by Laura Mercer)

 Boxes and crates of all sorts make handy plant containers.
-Seek unique boxes at antique markets and second hand stores.
-Be sure to line the interior of the box with plastic sheeting before filling with plants.
-(Photo by Laura Mercer)
+Seek unique boxes at antique markets and secondhand stores.
+Prevent damage to the container and surface below when you line the interior of the box with plastic sheeting before filling with plants.

 Even a worn-out and outgrown children’s bicycle can be repurposed as a planter.
-Cover the pink and purple princess styling with a sleek coat of Rust-Oleum Pearl Metallic Paint & Primer in One.
+Cover the pink and purple princess styling with a sleek coat of spray paint.

-At well under $10, this gives you a lot of bang for the buck.
-The new shade is Sea Mist and it’s the perfect backdrop for creeping Jenny and petite petunias in a basket.
-(Photo by Laura Mercer)
+At well under $10, this gives you a lot of bang for your buck.
+Try a pastel shade like Sea Mist for the perfect backdrop for creeping Jenny and calibrachoa in a basket.

 Put the rust in rustic when you scour yard sales for planter potential like this oxidized camp kettle.
-Accent with a twirl of creeping Jenny or perhaps a succulent like donkey tails.
-(Photo by Laura Mercer)
+Accent with a twirl of creeping Jenny or perhaps with a succulent like donkey tails.

-Look for a sedum tile at select local Garden Centers.
+Look for sedum tile at select The Home Depot Garden Centers.
 This dense mat can be easily cut or pulled apart and divided into the compartments of the tackle box.
-(Photo by Laura Mercer)

-Pinterest is filled with repurposed galvanized metal containers like this coal hod.
+Pinterest is filled with repurposed, galvanized metal containers like this coal hod.
 When not in use, fill it with an easy-growing vine like Purple Heart.
 Get your own galvanized metal collection started with utility tubs, beverage tubs and buckets.
-(Photo by Laura Mercer)